Risks and opportunities

 Macroeconomic risks and opportunities

-Geopolitical tensions and conflicts are a further major risk to the performance of individual economies and regions.
+Geopolitical tensions and conflicts are a further major risk factor to the performance of individual economies and regions.
 As the global economy becomes increasingly interconnected, it is also vulnerable to local developments.
 Any escalation of the conflicts in Eastern Europe, the Middle East, or Africa, for example, could cause upheaval on the global energy and commodity markets and exacerbate migration trends.
 An aggravation of the situation in East Asia could put further strain on the global economy.
-The same applies to armed conflicts, terrorist activities and the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.
+The same applies to violent conflicts, terrorist activities and the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.

 On the whole, we do not anticipate a global recession next year.
 Due to the risk factors mentioned, however, a decline in global economic growth or a period of below-average growth rates is possible.